 Former Sunday Times journalist David Hewson is well known for his crime-thriller fiction set in European cities.
-He is the author of the highly acclaimed The Killing novels set in Denmark and the Detective Nic Costa series set in Italy.
+He is the author of the highly acclaimed The Killing novels set in Denmark, the Detective Nic Costa series set in Italy and the Pieter Vos series in Amsterdam.
 The Killing trilogy is based on the BAFTA award-winning Danish TV series created by Søren Sveistrup and produced by DR, the Danish Broadcasting Corporation. "

 From police procedurals to historical mysteries, forensic thrillers to psychological suspense, we have the perfect crime book to read as the evenings get longer and longer.

 With the publication of The Girl with the Dragon Tattoo came the rise of Scandinavian crime fiction, films, and television shows.
 Dark, intelligent, slow paced but equally intense, it's no surprise we're obsessed with these thrillers.

 'When you read a book, the story definitely happens inside your head.
 When you listen, it seems to happen in a little cloud all around it.' - Robin Sloan, Mr Penumbra's 24-hour Bookstore.

 Fine tuning the last revision of a book - 21 days ago